 Hogs eating corn on a Missouri farm.
 Photo by Arthur Rothstein, 1939.

-The caption accompanying this photo reads:On the morning of Sunday, Dec 7th, 1941, Japan launched a surprise attack against the United States - killing 2,400 and wounding a further 1,300.
+A sign in Colorado, 1940.
+Folks looking for work during the Great Depression encountered numerous signs of this sort.On the morning of Sunday, Dec 7th, 1941, Japan launched a surprise attack against the United States - killing 2,400 and wounding a further 1,300.

 188 American aircraft were destroyed, as were four battleships.